eschan145/DieKnow/README.md

 For ease of use, a beta GUI application is located in [`gui.pyw`](src/gui.pyw), built entirely by the Windows API without an external library such as Qt or GTK.

+> [!NOTE]
+> This project will be relatively unmaintained for some time.
+Any updates or improvements will mainly just be bugfixes and maintanence.
+I will respond to any issues or PRs.

 # Desktop Applications

 <table border="0">